Sycamore Legal® is an unusual collection of thought leaders, authors, teachers, and former in-house counsel.

 Both David and Kathy O’Sullivan have served as in-house counsel – in Kathy’s case, for twenty years.
 So they know the challenges of running a business and the practical concerns lawyers sometimes miss.
 Both also have extensive experience with litigation – managing it, litigating cases, and in David’s case as an expert witness.
 So they know how to avoid it.

-The Sycamore team also has an international background.
+In addition, the Sycamore team has an international background.
 Deborah Pulido is fluent in French and lived six years in Paris, while both David and Kathy have lived in England, and David studied law at Cambridge University.
 And David and Deborah have significant experience with international transactions.

 All three Sycamore Legal® lawyers have impressive institutional and educational backgrounds.
 Deborah worked much of her career at Folger, Levin & Khan, while David learned his trade at Morrison & Foerster and Kathy began her career at Lillick & Charles, now Nixon Peabody.
 And the team’s collective law school alma maters include Harvard, U.C.
 Berkeley, Cambridge University, and UCLA.
 Deborah served as executive editor of The California Law Review at Berkeley, while Kathy edited and wrote for the UCLA Women’s Law Journal.

 Finally, Sycamore Legal® has been named U.S. and California technology contracts law firm of the year by a bewildering array of publications, many years in a row.